szemzoa/tie/README.md

 ## Notes

-- Uses memory-mapped GGUF loading for most tensors
-- Currently supports bf16 model only
+- Currently supports BF16 and Q6_K models only
-- Planning to add quantized kernel support and more tools
-- Not intended for production-scale workloads, but hackable
+- Hackable

 ---